Principality Building Society Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Principality Building Society offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Principality Building Society and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

 Myself and my husband are currently about to apply for a mortgage with Principality Building Society.
 Next month I commence working as a contractor.
-My husband is full time employed and so does have a meaningful salary.
-Is it going to be a case of just getting a non-contractor mortgage with Principality Building Society in my husband’s name alone?
+My husband is full time employed and so does have a healthy salary.
+Is it going to be a case of just getting a non-contractor mortgage with Principality Building Society in my husband’s name only?

 Find out how to order your redemption statement request from Principality Building Society